<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-• X-XSS-Protection is deprecated in most modern browsers.
-Chrome, Firefox, and Edge are no longer checking this header.
-For more information, see: X-XSS-Protection.
-The recommended solution is to implement strong CSP policies instead.
-In addition, Okta trains its employees on secure coding practices and strongly enforces input validation and output encoding to prevent XSS.
+• Okta trains employees on secure coding practices and strongly enforces input validation and output encoding to prevent XSS.

-• X-Content-Type-Options: nosniff is currently in production where applicable.
-For example, there is no risk of XSS on a static page like robots.txt since it does not allow user submission (either data input or upload) so the lack of the X-Content-Type-Options header on this page is not a vulnerability.
+• Okta utilizes X-Content-Type-Options: nosniff in production where applicable.
+For example, static pages like robots.txt do not allow user submission (data input or upload), meaning the lack of the X-Content-Type-Options header on these pages does not constitute a vulnerability.

-• Applications can instruct browsers to disable this filter by setting the following response header: X-XSS-Protection: 0
+• Applications instruct browsers to disable the XSS filter by setting the response header to X-XSS-Protection: 0.

 Loading